3scale-demos/3scale-gitops/README.md

 **Please note that the directory structure used for 3scale CRs are for the tutorial purpose only.
 Please adjust based on the needs**

-3scale CRs required for this tutorial are spread under multiple directories and uses kustomize plugin to replace/merge the environment specific values
+3scale CRs required for this tutorial are spread under multiple directories and uses kustomize plugin to replace and merge the environment specific values

 - `base` - 3scale manifest attributes that are common for all environments are housed here (spread under different directories i.e. `products`, `backends` etc.)